awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-simplify.md

 1. Choose **Test** to test the function\.
 The output should state that the parameter was successfully updated and include details about the update\.
 For example, “Updated parameter latestAmi with value ami\-123456”\.

-## Task 4: Create an Automation document and patch the AMI<a name="automation-pet4"></a>
+## Task 4: Create a runbook and patch the AMI<a name="automation-pet4"></a>

-Use the following procedure to create and run an Automation document that patches the AMI you specified for the **latestAmi** parameter\.
-After the Automation workflow completes, the value of **latestAmi** is updated with the ID of the newly\-patched AMI\.
-Subsequent executions use the AMI created by the previous execution\.
+Use the following procedure to create and run a runbook that patches the AMI you specified for the **latestAmi** parameter\.
+After the automation completes, the value of **latestAmi** is updated with the ID of the newly\-patched AMI\.
+Subsequent automations use the AMI created by the previous execution\.

-**To create an Automation document and patch an AMI**
+**To create a runbook and patch an AMI**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.